adelie-ai/fileio-mcp/README.md

 # fileio-mcp

-A small, fast, and modular Rust service and library that exposes common filesystem operations over a simple IPC/RPC transport for automation, remote tooling, and embedded workflows.
+A small, fast, and modular Rust **MCP server** (plus library) that exposes common filesystem operations over a simple IPC/RPC transport.
+It is primarily intended for use by **LLM agents** and other automated clients that need safe, auditable file system access.

+## Who this is for

+- **LLM agent runtimes** that need deterministic, tool-driven file I/O (read, write, edit, list, find).
+- **Automation frameworks** that prefer a single, auditable service boundary for filesystem access.
+- **Editors/CI/sandboxes** that want to delegate file operations to a hardened server.

 ## Why use fileio-mcp

 - **Automate file operations safely**: Centralize file system actions (copy, move, read, write, mkdir, remove, stat, etc.) behind a single, auditable service.
+- **Built for LLM agents**: Provide a stable MCP tool surface that LLMs can call deterministically for file I/O.
 - **Integrate with tools and editors**: Expose file operations to editors, CI systems, or sandboxes that can't perform certain filesystem tasks directly.
 - **Reduce duplication**: Reuse a single, well-tested implementation of file primitives instead of reimplementing cross-platform behavior in multiple tools.
 - **Rust safety and performance**: Implemented in Rust for predictable performance, strong error handling, and minimal runtime overhead.